ishaqj/Simple-Youtube-Embed-Manager/README.md

 You need to have CForm and CDatabase installed in order to use this module.
 - First you need to have a copy of [Anax-MVC][1].
 - Drag and drop the files to your Anax-copy.
-- Make new frontcontroller and insert the lines:
+- Make new frontcontroller in webroot folder and insert the lines:

 ```php
 $di->set('YoutubeController', function() use ($di) {